indirectDirectEnumeration69/Server-Ui-for-Crisper/README.md

 # Server-Ui-for-Crisper
 UI idea to be implemented into Crisper Project

--Compiles correctly.
+- Compiles correctly.
-- still needing work before thread behaviour is used dynamically for status.
+- Still needing work before thread behaviour is used dynamically for status.

 Dynamic output: